Larger cities, more commuters, more crime? The role of inter-city commuting in the scaling of urban crime: Introduction

 Insights from other domains, however, suggest that city connectivity can significantly shape how urban indicators scale with population.
 In the economy, both national commuting flows\cite{alves_commuting_2021} and global connectivity\cite{yang_inter-city_2024} help explain why some cities exceed GDP predictions based on city size alone.
 Similar effects appear in innovation, where inter-city firm connectivity improves population-based models of patenting activity\cite{liang_intercity_2024}.
 Likewise, in public health, disease incidence across cities scales not only with population but also with the strength of commuting ties\cite{loureiro_impact_2025}.
 Such findings from urban science demonstrate that city connectivity plays a fundamental role in how urban indicators scale---yet this perspective remains unexplored in understanding how crime scales with population.

 Here, we investigate how inter-city commuting relates to the population--crime {relationship}.
 We use data on 8 million workers in England and Wales to construct a commuting network and assess how crime scales with population and inbound commuters.
-We find that inbound commuting grows proportionally with city size, and that models including both population and commuter inflows provide a more parsimonious and better-fitting explanation of crime levels than those based on population alone.
-Crucially, theft and burglary scale superlinearly with the combined effect of population and commuting---but once commuter inflows are accounted for, the relationship between crime and population becomes approximately linear.
-We find that each 1\% increase in inbound commuters corresponds to a 0.32\% rise in theft and 0.20\% in burglary, holding population constant.
+We find that inbound commuting grows proportionally with city size, and that models incorporating both population and commuter inflows provide a more parsimonious and better-fitting explanation of crime levels than models based on population alone for burglary, drug possession, robbery, shoplifting, and theft.
+In contrast, drug trafficking and homicide show no evidence of association with inter-city connectivity.
+For the offenses associated to commuting, we find that crime levels scale superlinearly with the combined effect of population and commuting---but once commuter inflows are accounted for, the relationship between crime and population becomes approximately linear.
 Our work demonstrates that inter-city connectivity is a crucial factor in crime scaling, revealing that disentangling the population--crime relationship requires considering how cities are connected to one another.